github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 {% data reusables.actions.changing-the-name-of-a-runner-group %}

 {% ifversion ghec or ghes or ghae %}
-## Automatically adding a runner to a group
+## Automatically adding a self-hosted runner to a group

 {% data reusables.actions.automatically-adding-a-runner-to-a-group %}

-## Moving a runner to a group
+## Moving a self-hosted runner to a group

 {% data reusables.actions.moving-a-runner-to-a-group %}

-## Removing a runner group
+## Removing a self-hosted runner group

 {% data reusables.actions.removing-a-runner-group %}